aelfric/ncfl-livedocs/cx.md

 Policy Debate is a team event.
 Both partners must participate in each debate or they will forfeit the round.

+#### Judge Reminder

+Good judges make decisions only on what was debated by the contestants in the round.
+The judges should distance themselves from the content of the debate.
+Personal values of the judges should not influence the decision.

 ```{include="equity.md"}